 Old News:

 In the Spring of 2016, annual mooring permit fees were reduced from over $55 per linear foot to $35 per linear foot.
-This was accomplished through a long term multi-year process that required the NMA to get fairly involved in City of Newport Beach politics.
+This was accomplished through a long term multi-year process that required the NMA to get involved in City of Newport Beach politics.
 The NMA is very pleased with the current slate of City Council members.
 As a group they have a much better understanding of the harbor than previous Councils and there are even a couple of well known yachtsmen on the current City Council.

 New News: